shriyanyamali/Lextract/README.md

 ## Example Outputs

-After the script finishes running, your database.json should have objects that look like this:
+After the script finishes running, your database.json file should have objects that look like this:

 ```json
 {